 If the fuel continues to rise or begins spilling out of the drain hose, immediately close the drain screw and shut the fuel valve (petcock) to the OFF position.
 Flooding is indicative of either a stuck or compromised needle valve within the SmartCarb® or short circuiting of fuel up the nozzle.
 Refer to your applicable shop manual for reference on safely drying out a flooded engine before proceeding.
 After the engine has been cleared, make sure the fuel valve (petcock) at the tank is turned OFF and then completely drain the SmartCarb® prior to uninstalling it from the vehicle.
-Refer to Page 54 for instructions on how to access a stuck or compromised needle valve.
+Refer to Page 55 for SmartCarb® cleaning instructions which show how to access a stuck or compromised needle valve.